Princeton Diplomatic Invitational Executive Board

 emily Lang, oversight, IRC President

 Hello everyone!
 I’m Emily, and I’ll be serving in the Oversight position for PDI III.
 I’m a junior from Rochester, NY in the Politics Department with intended certificates in Statistics & Machine Learning and History & the Practice of Diplomacy.
 At Princeton, I’m the President of the International Relations Council, a member of the MUN Team, and I’ve served on the Secretariat for both PMUNC and PDI.
 I’m also a freshman orientation leader with the Dialogue and Difference in Action Program, work in the Office of International Programs, and serve as an Advising Fellow with the nonprofit Matriculate.
-I’m involved with various political groups on campus, which generally consists of shouting at people across tables and preventing the occasional coup.
 In my free time, you can find me napping in weird places or downing coffee to stay awake.
 So excited to see everyone on campus for PDI!